 Chris Schwartz - Lifting Up Westchester Case Management

 The mission of Lifting up Westchester (LUW), a nonsectarian, community-based nonprofit is to restore hope to Westchester County’s men, women and children in need by providing them with food, shelter and support that lifts them to greater self-sufficiency with dignity and respect.
 Lifting up Westchester’s Charlie Bevier Outreach Team provides critical outreach services to approximately 800 chronically homeless men and women annually.
 No other agency in White Plains provides services for the chronically homeless, despite the critical need.
-The 3-person team assists individuals who are living on the street and who are in need of food, shelter and other services. and works with individuals who use our Open Arms and Samaritan House emergency drop-in shelters to address the barriers currently preventing them from becoming shelter residents, finding permanent housing or otherwise connecting to available services, provides case management to clients of Grace’s Kitchen, the LUW soup kitchen that is open five days per week, in order to identify their needs and help them obtain services which can permanently address their hunger, homelessness and other needs.
+The 3-person team assists individuals who are living on the street and who are in need of food, shelter and other services and works with individuals who use our Open Arms and Samaritan House emergency drop-in shelters to address the barriers currently preventing them from becoming shelter residents, finding permanent housing or otherwise connecting to available services, provides case management to clients of Grace’s Kitchen, the LUW soup kitchen that is open five days per week, in order to identify their needs and help them obtain services which can permanently address their hunger, homelessness and other needs.
 Works with the White Plains Police Department to bring chronically homeless individuals in from the streets, builds relationships with chronically homeless men and women and ultimately tries to connect them to public services, reconnect them with their families or to help them find housing.

 The outreach team is led by Ada Raiford, who has a background in social services, is well known in the community, worked our men's shelter for 20+ years, and is skilled at working with hard-to-reach clients.
 Ada begins the day by meeting women who received emergency services at our drop-in shelter the previous night.
 After determining their needs, she convinces them to enter into the shelter system or helps find housing.
 She assists in our soup kitchen & accompanies clients to DSS, medical appointments, housing searches or helps them apply for SSI, Section 8/senior housing, Medicaid, food stamps, etc. The Team provides outreach & case management to approximately 800 chronically homeless each year - many with substance abuse, mental illness, HIV/AIDS, etc. Others are out of prison and on parole.
 58% are African American, 32% Caucasian & 10% Hispanic, 78% male.
 Many are guests at our soup kitchen, others from our emergency drop-in shelters.
 Clients are often referred by White Plains Police Department.